jonathanmendoza-tx/jonathanmendoza-tx/README.md

 ## 🔭 Current Project(s):
     I am currently working on one of the National Health Institute's private datasets on the subject of cancer.
-    The study will attempt to determine whether it is possible to determine probability of a cancer diagnosis based on available health questionaires and/or non-invasive health screenings.
+    The study will attempt to determine whether it is possible to estimate the probability of a cancer diagnosis based on an available health questionaire and/or health screenings.

 ## 👯 I'm willing to collaborate on:
     Any project which requires data science.